pendula95/logback-mattermost-appender/README.md

 ----------------
 Binaries and dependency information for Maven, Ivy, Gradle and others can be found at http://search.maven.org.

-Releases of lettuce are available in the Maven Central repository.
+Releases of LMA are available in the Maven Central repository.

 Example for Maven: